ThreatCentral/elderberry/README.md

 # Overview

-The spring-taxii project provides a convenient way to connect to a TAXII server from within an Spring application.
+The Spring-TAXII project provides a convenient way to connect to a TAXII server from within a Spring application.
 Both TAXII 1.0 and 1.1 protocols are supported.

-Taxii11Template is a convenient way to connect a spring application to a TAXII 1.1 server.
+Taxii11Template is a convenient way to connect a Spring application to a TAXII 1.1 server.
 This template allows you to easily connect with a [TAXII 1.1](http://taxii.mitre.org/specifications/version1.1) server.

-Taxii10Template is a convenient way to connect a spring application to a TAXII 1.0 server.
+Taxii10Template is a convenient way to connect a Spring application to a TAXII 1.0 server.
 This template allows you to easily connect with a [TAXII 1.0](http://taxii.mitre.org/specifications/version1.0) server.

-The spring-taxii library uses [TAXII-java](https://github.com/TAXIIProject/java-taxii) project for its JAXB implementation of the XML messages.
+The Spring-TAXII library uses [TAXII-java](https://github.com/TAXIIProject/java-taxii) project for its JAXB implementation of the XML messages.

 # Setup your gradle project